How To Use And Configure WordPress Widgets – Part 3

 (Recent Posts widget)

-Recent Posts widget on sidebar area
+Recent Posts widget added to sidebar section

-(Recent Posts WordPress widget on blog sidebar)
+(Recent Posts WordPress widget displayed on blog sidebar)

-Adding A Pages Widget
+Adding A Pages Widget To Your Sidebar

 Find a Pages widget in the Available Widgets section …